-Measuring the performance of digital marketing is critical to determining its ROI, yet the majority of high-level marketers aren’t confident they’re doing it right.
-The 2022 CMO Survey found that less than 40% of the nearly 2,600 high-level marketers surveyed believe they’re effectively tracking their own data.
+Measuring the performance of digital marketing is critical for determining its ROI.
+Yet, the majority of high-level marketers aren’t confident they’re doing it right.
+According to the 2023 CMO Survey, 64.7% of marketers surveyed believe they have room to improve when it comes to using data insights across different channels.

-Whether or not you’re leveraging the full potential of Instagram for business or successfully tracking your Instagram performance, we have the key Instagram metrics you need to know in 2022.
+Whether or not you’re leveraging the full potential of Instagram for business or successfully tracking your Instagram analytics, we have the key Instagram metrics you need to know in 2023.
+We analyzed the top 25% of performers out of 876 clients across seven different retail, e-commerce, and service industries to show you where the Instagram benchmarks are set.

-The results reveal what you should be measuring and how you stack up against these top Instagram performers.
-Discover what you’re already doing well and the areas for improvement to be a top Instagram competitor in your market.
+The results reveal what you should measure and how you stack up against these top Instagram performers.
+Discover what you’re already doing well and which areas to focus on this year to crush the Instagram performance game.

 Instagram Reach Rate metrics